 3.5 Shoot length (cm)

-Media containing BAP 1.0 mgL-1 + GA3 0.5 mgL-1 resulted in the maximum length of shoots of about 3.92 cm and 4.16 cm at 45 and 60 days of culture respectively (Fig. 3.).
-Similar results were achieved in pear by Rodriguez et. al. (1991) and guava by Mishra et al. (2007) and Shah et al. (2008).
-The presence of BAP and GA3 in the proliferation medium is required for explant multiplication, however BAP has a stronger influence on shoot multiplication while GA3 has an influence on shoot elongation.
-BAP outperformed Kinetin in terms of lengthening the shoot.
-The results were consistent with Purohit et al. (2004), who found that TDZ and Kinetin alone elicited a lower reaction than BAP alone.
-Ozden et al. (2005) also found no favourable effect when explants were cultivated in Kinetin containing medium.
+Media containing BAP 1.0 mgL⁻¹ + GA₃ 0.5 mgL⁻¹ resulted in the maximum length of shoots of about 3.92 cm and 4.16 cm at 45 and 60 days of culture, respectively (Fig. 3.).
+Similar results were achieved in pear by Rodriguez et al. (1991) and guava by Mishra et al. (2007) and Shah et al. (2008).
+The presence of BAP and GA3 in the proliferation medium is required for explant multiplication; however, BAP has a stronger influence on shoot multiplication, while GA3 has an influence on shoot elongation.
+BAP outperformed kinetin in terms of lengthening the shoot.
+The results were consistent with Purohit et al. (2004), who found that TDZ and kinetin alone elicited a lower reaction than BAP alone.
+Ozden et al. (2005) also found no favorable effect when explants were cultivated in a kinetin-containing medium.
 In basal media without growth regulators, the sprouts failed to emerge into a complete shoot.
-This could be attributed to the absence of the necessary growth hormones needed for the sprout growth and development.
+This could be attributed to the absence of the necessary growth hormones needed for the sprout's growth and development.